#MarcosBurial | SC justices stress reparation for martial law victims - Bulatlat

 “There is a campaign promise, that is a political purpose.
 That is not a defined public purpose,” Sereno said.
 “And public money cannot be used to fulfill a political promise.”

-Asked for reaction, Bonifacio Ilagan of the Campaign Against the Return of Marcoses in Malacanang (Carmma), said that if there’s anything good coming out of the controversy, it’s the fact that Marcos as a dictator, as a plunderer and a human rights violator is being now discussed publicly.
+Asked for reaction, Bonifacio Ilagan of the Campaign Against the Return of Marcoses in Malacanang (Carmma), said, “If there’s anything good coming out of the controversy, it’s the fact that Marcos as a dictator, as a plunderer and a human rights violator is being now discussed publicly.”

 Minutes after the en banc session ended, the high court extended the status quo ante order against the burial of Marcos in the LNMB to October 18.